Timeless Histories: Quantum Measurement and the Maximum Entropy Principle: Measurement postulates and the decoherence program

-A coherent mathematical formulation of QM is normally traced back to books by P. Dirak \cite{Dirac:1930:PQM} and J. von Neumann \cite{vonNeu}.
-The state of a quantum system is described by a unit vector in complex Hilbert space known as wave function $|\Psi\rangle$.
-Its time evolution is given by a deterministic unitary transformation which can be expressed e.g. in the form of Schr\"odinger equation:
+A coherent mathematical formulation of QM is normally traced back to the books by P.~A.~M.~Dirac \cite{Dirac:1930:PQM} and J.~von Neumann \cite{vonNeu}.
+The state of a quantum system is described by a unit vector in a complex Hilbert space, known as the wave function $|\Psi\rangle$.
+Its time evolution is given by a deterministic unitary transformation, which can be expressed, e.g., in the form of the Schr\"odinger equation:

-However, at the moment of measurement, the system undergoes WFC, a non-unitary jump to one of the several eigenstates specific to that measurement, $|\psi_j\rangle$.
-This jump is non-deterministic, with probabilities of different outcomes dictated by projections of the wave function on the corresponding eigenstate vectors: $p_j=\left|\langle \Psi|\psi_j\rangle\right|^2$, the property known as Born's rule.
+However, at the moment of measurement the system undergoes the WFC: a non-unitary jump onto one of several eigenstates $|\psi_j\rangle$ specific to that measurement,

+This jump is non-deterministic, with the probabilities of different outcomes dictated by the projections of the wave function onto the corresponding eigenstate vectors:

+the property known as Born's rule.
+Together, Eqs.~(\ref{projection}) and (\ref{BornRule}) constitute the projection postulate, which supplements the unitary evolution, Eq.~(\ref{Schro}), as an independent axiom.

+In the Copenhagen picture, the quantum system described by $|\Psi\rangle$ must coexist with a classical measurement apparatus and/or observer, which itself does not obey Eq.~(\ref{Schro}) and whose readings are treated as definite classical facts, as illustrated in Fig.~\ref{fig:cut}(a).
+The theory does not specify where the boundary between the two domains, the Heisenberg cut, should be placed; it only requires that it be placed somewhere.
+The internal consistency of this prescription therefore hinges on the statistics of measurement outcomes being insensitive to the location of the cut.
+It was von Neumann who turned this expectation into an explicit demonstration.